Joaopmoliveira/CuranSDK/README.md

 ```

 Note that the rendering dependencies are still missing, this is because vcpkg still has a tiny bug
 which is currently being solved in a commit from the team.
-Now to compile the project execute the
+(To solve this problem we use a super
-following lines in your command line.
+build arquitecture to achieve our goals)

 ```sh
 ~path/development >> cmake -B build -S . -DCMAKE_TOOLCHAIN_FILE="~path/development/vcpkg/scripts/buildsystems/vcpkg.cmake"